projectcontour/contour/design/retryon-design.md

 Arguments against this approach:

 - Contour becomes responsible for keeping track of and maintaining every possible value for Envoy's `retry_on` field
+- Seems too verbose compared to a list of strings, but this may be a subjective opinion

 ## Security Considerations